CNN Project

 • [X] (WIP) Write a complete documentation with Sphinx.

 I have already worked with Sphinx in the past and personally loved it.
 This is a permanent work in progress, of course, but I’m currently testing a new theme (Furo) and haven’t yet written a docstring for everything so it’s particularly empty as of know.
-To access the documentation, start from the /_Sphinx/_build.html/index.html file.
+You can find the documentation here.

-• [ ] (WIP) Implement an interface for real-time drawing and prediction.
+• [X] Implement an interface for real-time drawing and prediction.

 • [ ] Perhaps learn and use Optuna for selecting training and Neural Networks hyperparameters.